9 Spectacular Spots In New Jersey Where You Can Camp Right On The Beach

 If you’ve never gone beach camping in New Jersey, you’re in for a HUGE treat.
 New Jersey has beautiful beaches along our lakes, rivers, and oceans.
 Even better than spending a day on these bodies of water is spending the night at these campgrounds near New Jersey beaches.
 There’s nothing like waking up to the gorgeous glow of the sun gleaming on the water.
 If you’ve been wondering, “where are there beach campsites near me,” you’ve just found your answer!
 These 10 spots allow you to camp near the beach, and to top it off, they’re all great values.

-Where’s your favorite place to go beach camping in New Jersey?
+Where’s your favorite place to go beach camping in NJ?
 What are your favorite campgrounds near New Jersey beaches?
+What are your favorite beaches in New Jersey?
 Let us know in the comments!
 While I think all of these are amazing options, I was particularly excited about the oceanfront camping at Seaside – which of these places are you most likely to visit?
 For more camping options, check out these rustic camping spots in New Jersey.

 Beach Camping In New Jersey